jbowkett/CV/README.md

 best-in-breed digital technologies - UI/UX, AI/ML, cloud/devops and
 big/fast data technologies.

-* Head of Engineering for Digital Consulting - responsible for project intitiation, architecture, design and development process for new projects.
+* Engineering lead for Digital Consulting - responsible for project intitiation, architecture, design and development process for new projects.
 * Technical Lead for Credit Agricole - Lead developer for a 60-person team to deliver Mifid II transaction reporting.
 Employed an event-driven,